Skip to content

 sudo ufw enable

-1. SSL/TLS Setup: Always use HTTPS in production with reverse proxy
+1. SSL/TLS Setup: Always use HTTPS in production with a reverse proxy

-2. Network Isolation: Consider running in isolated Docker network
+2. Network Isolation: Consider running in an isolated network segment

 Application Security